 As Antoine de Saint-Exupéry once said, “a goal without a plan is just a wish”.
 To ace the A Level GP essay, it is imperative that you plan your essay well.
 Not doing so results in 2 possible problems:

-Zenith’s GP tuition programme equips students with the skills to approach and plan their essays with ease.
+Zenith’s GP tuition equips students with the skills to approach and plan their essays with ease.
 Our tutors aim to set students up for maximum success by instilling the importance of having a clear train of thought throughout the process of writing.
 Zenith also cultivates in our students the ability to write well-developed arguments that actually meet the demands of the question.

 As with every exam paper, some questions are harder than others.
 With 12 essay questions, choosing the right question is half the battle won.
 Zenith, the top provider of GP tuition in Singapore teaches you how to analyse each essay question carefully to understand its demands.
 Every essay question has unique keywords and/or phrases that students must take note of.